 You will have to check on it every so often.
 Different plastic cut to different sizes all take differing amounts of time.
 Check after a few minutes.
 The larger ones I have done took 15 minutes, the smaller ones only a few minutes.
 This makes sense if you think about it: smaller pieces have less plastic that needs heating!

 One note it that it does not seem to hurt if they are in for a few minutes too long.

 If you do not place a light pan or wire rack on top, there may be a moment when you freak out because the shrinky dink curls up like crazy.
-The parchment helps keep it from happening as much as if you left it out, but it is natural and it will flatten back out by leaving it in the heat.
+The parchment helps keep it from happening as much as if you left it out, but it is TOTALLY natural for shrinky dinks to curl up, and as long as it doesn't fold up and touch itself, it will flatten back out by leaving it in the heat.

 If your piece curls so much that it touches itself, use a heatproof tool to try to pry it apart.
 There might be a small blemish left where it was touching.
 Slender pieces do this more than larger, wider, more uniform shapes.
 For example, a candy cane shape would almost certainly curl up on itself, but a snowman is wider so it would curl less.
-A pan on top will help stop that!
+Placing the wire rack over it (but not touching it) will help stop that!

 Again, colors darken with baking/shrinking.
 If you need something to be light colored, make it as light toned as you can to start with.
 Sky blue turns to darker blue, for example.
 On the printable inkjet kind, you can decrease the intensity of the printing to help colors come out the way you want them.